 - Mosquitoes, insects and other undesirable pests have an ideal place to breed

 - If too close to your foundation or crawl space, standing water can cause structure damage that may or may not be readily apparent.

 Rough grading refers to the most basic grading of your lawn and landscaping.
 During the rough grading process, your lawn is very simply sculpted to bring it to the desired level and slope.
 In most cases, your landscaper will try to work as much with your existing land structure to keep the level of work and expense down in this step of the grading process.

-In many cases, rough grading involves removing the relatively thin layer of topsoil in order to better sculpt the land to your desire.
+In many cases, rough grading involves removing the relatively thin layer of topsoil in order to better sculpt the land.
 This results in a well-sculpted property that drains as efficiently as possible.
 Most lawns, whether you realize it or not, are very gently graded in order to allow water to drain efficiently.